Los Angeles mayor touts major drops in crime in 2018

 Moore said the department doesn’t tolerate discrimination and the report renews an important question about just how the department’s enforcement strategies impact the community.

-But he’s said he’s concerned the report was too simplistic and that the incidence of violent crime “does not strictly follow the proportionality of the ethnic makeup of the community.”
+But he said he’s concerned the report was too simplistic and that the incidence of violent crime “does not strictly follow the proportionality of the ethnic makeup of the community.”

 “Neither should our enforcement strategies,” he said, adding that the department is focused on de-escalation and outreach.
 “Critically important is that the communities of South Los Angeles and particularly the African American community have confidence that this department’s efforts are genuine and intended to save lives.”